pperovic/ZadatakFEG/README.md

 Tests are not included, but if needed, integrations tests would be added.
 If unit tests for some reason are requirement I would use repository pattern.

+All wallet transaction would be probably coming from some service, in this example it's just a mock.